 Watch any interview and you’ll see that when the interviewer asks their subject a sensitive question, the answer is filled with vague or irrelevant information.
 Similarly, with differential privacy, highly sensitive queries will likely return noisy data — data that’s not well suited for analysis.
 This is often a dead end since it maximizes data privacy but minimizes its utility.

 How is differential privacy implemented?

 Many data teams struggle with differential privacy implementation, but protecting data with differential privacy doesn’t have to be complicated.
-Modern data access governance tools like Immuta dynamically enforce differential privacy on data without requiring a custom database or custom query language.
+Modern data access control tools like Immuta dynamically enforce differential privacy on data without requiring a custom database or custom query language.

 Immuta’s differential privacy technique works like any other policy and can be easily added to data exposed from any database in your organization through our advanced data policy builder, so noise is only added for users that don’t meet the policy’s conditions.

 Since adding noise based on the sensitivity of a question is the heart of differential privacy, and because noise isn’t injected during data collection, Immuta dynamically adds it to query results at run time.
 In fact, Immuta can add noise in such a way that statistically guarantees the privacy of individual records, on the fly, just like all other policies in Immuta.